Family Matters offers financial mediation for people who wish to reach an agreement about finances and property following separation or divorce.

 It helps if you can provide as much information and documentation as possible regarding mortgages, house valuations, insurance/endowment policies and any other investments you may have.

 The mediator will also need to know about any outstanding debts.
 They will ask you to give details of your financial situation; this can help you to think more clearly about the future.

-It is important to begin collecting financial information before your mediation meeting.
-We have provided a list of the financial documents which will be needed for your mediation meetings.
-This will help you to begin to gather information.
+It is important that you start to collect financial information before your first mediation meeting.
+After your initial individual meeting we will send you the Family Matters Financial Pack , this is a list of the financial documents which you will need for your mediation meetings.
+This will help you to start to put together all your financial information.